ScroogeMcWang/anoma-game/README.md

-# Wizard’s Intent — An Intent-Centric Interactive Frontend Prototype
+# Wizard’s Intent（意图战记） — An Intent-Centric Interactive Frontend Prototype

 ## Overview
-**Wizard’s Intent** is an H5-based interactive prototype that uses a retro **8-bit game-inspired interface** to demonstrate **Anoma’s intent-centric architecture**.
+**Wizard’s Intent（意图战记）** is an H5-based interactive prototype that uses a retro **8-bit game-inspired interface** to demonstrate **Anoma’s intent-centric architecture**.
 Through the story of a young wizard saving the Anoma continent, the project makes complex ideas tangible by comparing **traditional multi-step transactions** with **one-click intent-driven operations**.

 ---